barrettotte/IBMi-Book/docs/core/ibmi/intro.md

 I will include some information and example programs in my [Other Languages](../other/) section.

+## Important Note
 I will reiterate that this will not be a full blown guide because I myself don't know everything about the OS.
 But, I will provide some basics to get moving in this new ecosystem.

+Some of the concepts don't start to make complete sense until you've messed around in CL, DB2 SQL, and RPG.
+So if the concepts don't make sense at first, don't worry.